noam87/DOTfiles/README.md

                 :    Linux desktop entry for my xmonad setup.
 * `xmonad/`     :    Settings for Xmonad windows manager (Linux)
 * `xmodmap`     :    Remap keyboard keys (linux)
+* `Sublime Text 2/` :
+                     Settings for Sublime.
 * `vimrc`       :    Settings for Vim.
 * `iTerm/`      :    Settings folder for the iTerm2 terminal emulator on OS X.
 * `.git`        :    This is a git repo.
 Simply  use pull to upgrade to latest version (or push your own custom repo).
 * `setup.py`    :    Setup script.
 Not yet written.